Advanced Planning & Design

 At the start of this phase, residents, property owners, business owners and other stakeholders in the vicinity of the construction site are notified when work is expected to begin and end.
 As work progresses, these stakeholders are kept informed via postcards that are mailed to them.
 For projects that affect a large or highly populated area, a web page is created to post project details and updates.
 In some cases, stakeholders can subscribe to email or text notifications for project updates.

-Once construction is underway, an E&PM inspector visits the site daily.
+Once construction is underway, a General Services inspector visits the site daily.
 For large projects, an inspector remains on-site full-time.
 View

 for additional information about what happens during this phase.Landscaping

 Landscaping is performed once construction ends.
 This includes planting trees and shrubs and installing other related amenities identified in the design.
 The majority of landscaping -- especially planting street trees -- takes place during the planting season October through March.
 Landscaping is most common for major roadway, streetscape and business corridor projects, but may included in other projects as well.

 All work is guaranteed by the contractor for a minimum of one year.
-During this time, Engineering & Property Management will perform inspections of the project area at the 6- and 11-month marks in order to identify any defects the contractor should correct at no cost before final acceptance of the project by the City at the end of the one-year warranty period.
+During this time, General Services will perform inspections of the project area at the 6- and 11-month marks in order to identify any defects the contractor should correct at no cost before final acceptance of the project by the City at the end of the one-year warranty period.